DFE-Digital/get-into-teaching-app/app/views/content/blog/stephens-return-to-teaching-story.md

 Absolutely, crack on and apply.
 It’s the most exhausting and rewarding job in the world.

 If you are considering a return to teaching, find out more about [the resources available to support your return](/returning-to-teaching).
+If you have a passion for maths, find out more about [becoming a maths teacher](/subjects/maths).